Why you should care

 Pursuing non-monogamy is an ancient concept that might be resurfacing in the modern dialogue.

-Later, months into the relationship, Rader again raised the fact that she pursues primary and secondary romantic relationships.
-“I wanted to pull out the disclaimers early and remind her,” Rader says with a laugh.
+Months later into the relationship, Rader again raised the fact that she pursues multiple relationships at a time.
+I wanted to pull out the disclaimers early and remind her, Rader says with a laugh.

 While this finding goes against conventional wisdom, it’s not totally out of the blue.
-Attributes traditionally associated with women often prove to be essential assets in nonmonogamous situations.
-For one, there’s additional dialogue and negotiation happening in poly relationships — and communication historically has been characterized as a female strength, says Madison McCullough, a social worker and therapist who focuses on LGBTQ communities.
+Attributes traditionally associated with women often prove to be essential assets in non-monogamous situations.
+For one, there’s additional dialogue and negotiation happening in poly relationships — and communication historically has been characterized as a female strength, says Madison McCullough, a clinical social worker and therapist who focuses on LGBTQ communities.
 More people involved in a relationship means more to balance, especially for those with children and growing families, McCullough says.
 Some tackle this right out of the gate — Rader and her partner, for example, proactively hired a queer poly couples therapist in anticipation of potential challenges.